silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/00_Pages/08_Batch_Actions.md

 2. Select the action **Publish** to perform from the dropdown field.
 3. Select any number of pages you want to publish, and click the button ***Go*** to perform the selected action.

+[note]
-<div class="note" markdown="1">Available pages for the selected action will have checkbox fields beside them.</div>
+Available pages for the selected action will have checkbox fields beside them.
+[/note]

 ### Archiving multiple pages